sumodha/sumodha/README.md

 # Hello, I'm Sumodha Pokhrel!
-### About Me
+### :blush: About Me
 I am an undergraduate student at **Rice University** majoring in **Computer Science** with a minor in **Data Science**.

-### Projects
+### :computer: Projects
 - **🧑‍💻OWL SUITS 2025**
-  - **Goal**: Design a software solution for the NASA Spacesuit User Interface Technologies for Students 2025 challenge.
+  - **Goal**: Design a software solution for the [NASA Spacesuit User Interface Technologies for Students 2025](https://www.nasa.gov/wp-content/uploads/2024/09/fy25-suits-mission-description.pdf?emrc=29f86e?emrc=29f86e) challenge.
   - **Tech Stack**: Microsoft Mixed Reality Toolkit 3, Unity, C##
   - **Outcome**: Designed a 2D mini map and implemented real-time tracking of crew and scientific assets to reduce cognitive load by **50%**
   - [GitHub Repository](https://github.com/OWL-SUITS-2025/Owl_SUITS_2025)
 - **🧑‍💻Digits**
   - **Goal**: Recreate the New York Times Digits after its discontinuation.
   - **Tech Stack**: React, Express.js, Node.js, MongoDB, Mongoose
-  - **Outcome**: Built a responsive full-stack application where users receive a new daily puzzle and can register to save their progress.
+  - **Outcome**: Built a responsive full-stack application where users receive a new puzzle daily and can register to save their progress.
   - [GitHub Repository](https://github.com/sumodha/digits)
 - **🧑‍💻Thyroid Disease Data Analysis**
   - **Goal**: Build a machine-learning model to predict whether a patient has thyroid disease based on routine blood-work tests.